Fredericcelerse/DataConsistency/README.md

 ## Code and jupyter notebook available

-The jupyter notebook released on Kaggle is available here: XXX
+The jupyter notebook released on Kaggle is available here: https://www.kaggle.com/code/celerse/optimizefeatures

 If you have any comments, remarks, or questions, do not hesitate to leave a comment or to contact me directly.
 I would be happy to discuss it directly with you !